If else statement

 Welcome to tutorial number 8 of our Golang tutorial series.

-if is a statement that has a boolean condition and it executes a block of code if that condition evaluates to true.
+if statement has a condition and it executes a block of code if that condition evaluates to true.
 It executes an alternate else block if the condition evaluates to false.
-In this tutorial, we will look at the various syntaxes and ways of using if statement.
+In this tutorial we will look at the various syntaxes for using a if statement.

 If statement syntax